ESG Questionnaire Response - Pacific Investment Management Company LLC (PIMCO)

 The firm’s global research teams aim to evaluate ESG-related issues as part of their bottom-up analysis.

-PIMCO aims to consider all potential risks and opportunities that could affect particular issuers or industries, including those that are ESG-related.
-To facilitate the systematic integration of ESG risk factors in our analysis and help to monitor ESG related risks, we are continually enhancing our proprietary research with specific ESG related attributes and dedicated scoring.
+PIMCO aims to consider relevant risks and opportunities that could affect particular issuers or industries where appropriate, including those that are ESG-related.
+To facilitate the integration of ESG risk factors in our analysis and help to monitor ESG related risks, we are continually enhancing our proprietary research with specific ESG related attributes and dedicated scoring.
 In addition, we have hosted training sessions for our analysts on available scoring methodologies, ESG systems, data and tools.

-ESG data and analysis, both internal and external, are readily available to all portfolio managers, traders and research analysts across the firm which allows portfolio managers to make trading decisions which fully reflect the ESG risks of a given issuer.
+ESG data and analysis, both internal and external, are readily available to all portfolio managers, traders and research analysts across the firm, which enables portfolio managers to make trading decisions that incorporate the material ESG risks of a given issuer.

 3.a.
 Are you a signatory to the UNPRI?

 Yes.
-We believe that the UNPRI is a leading force in the Environmental Social and Governance (“ESG”) conversation within the investment management industry.
-Based on our assessment of this organization and their standing within the industry, we became a UNPRI signatory in September 2011.
-As a UNPRI signatory, we participate in the annual UNPRI questionnaire on the implementation of the six principles.
-PIMCO’s answers to this questionnaire are publicly available.
+We believe that the Principles of Responsible Investment (“PRI”) is a leading force in the Environmental Social and Governance (“ESG”) conversation within the investment management industry.
+Based on our assessment of this organization and their standing within the industry, we became a PRI signatory in September 2011.
+As a PRI signatory, we participate in the PRI Transparency Reporting and Assessment process relating to signatory’s implementation of the six principles.
+PIMCO’s PRI Transparency Report is publicly available.
+In 2023 PIMCO scored strongly amongst signatory peers in relevant PRI Modules, as shown in the graphic below.
+Specific to 2023 PRI reports, we would note that the PRI’s assessment methodology was revised to reflect changes in the responsible investment industry, though module-level assessment methodology was consistent.
+As such, results from 2021 and beyond cannot be compared to previous years.
+Please also refer below for further information on PRI Scorecard methodology changes.

 3.b.
 If you are signatory to other coalitions, please list them.